Ivenyang/cocos-docs/manual/framework/native/input/event-dispatcher/en.md

 ```

-A custom event listener has been defined above, it implemented some logics and it is added to event dispatcher.
-So in which situation the logics would respond for the event?
+A custom event listener has been defined above, with a response method, and added to the event dispatcher.
+So how is the event handler triggered?
 Check it out:

 ```c++
     static int count = 0;